Classical and quantum chaos in bean- and peanut-shaped billiards: Quantum Mechanical Analysis

 where

 is the the ratio of two consecutive level spacings.
-The notation ``$min(\dotsb)$'' indicates we compute the ratio of the smaller interval to the larger one, ensuring that the resulting value ($r_i$) falls within the range of $0$ to $1$.
 The LSR stands out as a convenient and reliable measure of spectral statistics because it avoids the need to unfold the spectrum and is unaffected by local density of states variations.
 This measure offers a statistical snapshot of the underlying dynamics responsible for the system's behaviour.

 In particular, the mean $\widetilde{r}$ fluctuates around the following values, depending on the distribution of adjacent level spacing in the spectrum being studied \cite{PhysRevLett.110.084101}.